kookee-dot-dev/kookee-ts-sdk/README.md

 # @kookee/sdk

-Official SDK for Kookee - Access your blog content via a simple API.
+Official TypeScript SDK for [Kookee](https://kookee.dev) - the headless CMS for your blog, changelog, and help center.

-## Why @kookee/sdk?
+## Features

 - **Lightweight** - Only ~1.5 KB minified (ESM), no bloat
 - **Zero dependencies** - Uses native `fetch`, nothing else